πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 • Avoid dangling: set p = NULL; after free

-Dynamic memory layers "borrow and return" responsibility on top of pointers β€” several ideas at once.
+Dynamic memory adds a "borrow and return" responsibility on top of pointers, so it's several ideas at once.

-1. Review pointers if they're shaky
+1. Review pointers if you still feel shaky on them

-3. Start with small sizes (~10 elements) to build intuition
+3. Start with small sizes β€” around 10 elements β€” to build up your intuition

 int a[100];